April Fool’s Day

 The most common explanation, however, is the adoption of the Gregorian calendar in 1584.
 In France, King Charles IX of France ruled that New Year’s Day be moved to January 1, but those who either hadn’t heard about the change or refused to accepted were known as “Poisson d’Avril” or “April Fish,” a reference to the astrological sign of Pisces, the fish.

-- April Fools’ Day Books for Kids — Check this library booklist for some fun and foolish reading!
+- April Fools’ Day Picture Books — Check this library book list for some fun and foolish reading!

-- April Fools Day — “History, traditions and foolishness” from Wilstar.com
+- April Fools Day: the History of the Fools — “History, traditions and foolishness” from Wilstar.com

 - Top 100 April Fool’s Day Hoaxes of All Time — From the Museum of Hoaxes website